 They use independent experts to create this chart.
 The company trusts that HCPS will compare the facts on each product, and work out that Sustenagen is superior to competitors.

 B2B CRM - quarterly newsletter

-After the welcome pack, the HCP receives a quarterly newsletter.
+HCPs also then get a quarterly newsletter.
 This is the backbone of the B2B CRM program and goes out to every contact in the B2B CRM database.

-The newsletter also shares a calendar of upcoming HCP events.
+- a calendar of upcoming HCP events.